xuyingken/nefelibata_tech/source/_posts/Blog-setup-using-Hexo-GitHub-Action-and-Alibaba-Cloud-OSS-CDN.md

 ### Set up HTTPS
 There are a few ways to setup SSL for your Domain, the easiest way is to use Alibaba Cloud CDN's free Https Certificate.

-In Alibaba Cloud CDN click on the your Domain Name, under HTTPS section, chose Modify.
+In Alibaba Cloud CDN click on the your Domain Name, under **HTTPS** section, chose Modify.
 {% asset_img cdn_https.png cdn_https %}

-Enable HTTPS Secure, and chose Free Certificate.
+Enable **HTTPS Secure**, and chose **Free Certificate**.
 By doing this Alibaba Cloud will apply the SSL for you (the approval process will take a few hours).
 {% asset_img cdn_ssl.png cdn_ssl %}

 After that change **Force Redirect** to **HTTP->HTTPS**.